 All signals were segmented into analysis windows beginning 300 ms before each identified heel contact or toe off gait event.
-Four additional 300 ms analysis windows near each identified gait event (shifted by 30, 60, 90, and 120 ms relative to each event) were used.
+Four additional 300 ms analysis windows near each identified gait event (delayed by 30, 60, 90, and 120 ms relative to each event) were used.
 For each window, we extracted features previously used in intent recognition for control of a powered knee-ankle prosthesis.
 Features for goniometer and IMU channels included the mean, standard deviation, maximum, minimum, initial, and final values (Varol, Sup, & Goldfarb, 2010) (6 features/channel).
 Features for EMG signals included the mean absolute value (MAV), waveform length, number of zero crossings and slope sign changes, and the coefficients of a sixth-order autoregressive model (Hargrove, Englehart, & Hudgins, 2008; Huang, Englehart, Hudgins, & Chan, 2005) (10 features/channel).
 There were a total of 23 sensors (14 EMG, 4 goniometer, 5 IMU), 52 channels (14 EMG, 8 goniometer, 30 IMU), and 368 features (140 EMG, 48 goniometer, 180 IMU).

 Results

-The data are saved in Excel format in subject-specific folders and are available to download from Figshare at https://figshare.com/s/04b1c4d0192dbbb1efa8.
-Within each subject-specific folder, there is a folder containing the post-processed data from individual trials, a folder containing the EMG signals from all muscles during MVC trials, and a folder containing the features extracted from the five different 300 ms analysis windows (beginning 300, 270, 240, 210, and 180 ms before the gait events identified for each leg).
-Data from individual trials also contain columns specifying the label of the true locomotor activity, the indices of heel contact and toe off gait events, four-digit triggers denoting the outgoing and incoming locomotor activities and gait phases, and indices demarcating periods of sitting and standing.
+The data are saved in CSV format in subject-specific folders and are available to download from Figshare at https://figshare.com/s/04b1c4d0192dbbb1efa8.
+Within each subject-specific folder, there is a metadata file, which catalogues the filenames, summary statistics (mean, standard deviation, minimum, maximum) of each goniometer channel, and signal-to-noise ratios (ratio of maximum to baseline RMS voltage) of each EMG channel for each circuit.
+Subject-specific folders also include folders for the raw and processed data from individual circuits, a folder containing the processed EMG signals from all muscles during MVC trials, and a folder containing the features extracted from the five different 300 ms analysis windows (beginning 300, 270, 240, 210, and 180 ms before the gait events identified for each leg).
+Data from individual circuits also contain a columns specifying the label of the true locomotor activity, the indices of heel contact and toe off gait events, and four-digit triggers denoting the outgoing and incoming locomotor activities and gait phases.
 The first row of each file is a header specifying the column order.
-The post-processed data from all trials are included for completeness although some trials include disturbances (e.g. pauses, trips, missed transitions).
+The post-processed data from all trials are included for completeness although some trials include disturbances (e.g. pauses, trips, missed transitions), which are noted in the metadata file.
 However, only gait events from disturbance-free segments of trials are reported and used for feature extraction.
 Feature data also contain columns specifying the corresponding leg-phase (1, right heel contact; 2, right toe off; 3, left heel contact; 4, left toe off) and the four-digit trigger.
 The first row of the feature data is a header specifying the column order.
 Ipsilateral refers to the side on which the gait event was detected (e.g. the right leg for right heel contact and right toe off events).

 The overall composition of ENABL3S is shown in Table 1.
 For each subject, there were 530 ± 46 heel contact events and 536 ± 45 toe off events for each leg (mean ± standard deviation) after excluding transitions to or from standing.
 Additional subject information and an explanation of nomenclature and numbering are also included on Figshare.

 Discussion